Prime-Numbers-API/c-example/README.md

 # [Prime-numbers-API ](https://prime-numbers-api.com)

 Welcome to Prime Numbers API (https://prime-numbers-api.com), the largest commercial database of prime numbers in the world!

-Here we have more than __5 billion__ curated primes from the first __150 billion composite numbers__, and counting!
+Here we have more than __8.1 billion__ curated primes from the first __200 billion composite numbers__, and counting!

 ### [Overview](https://prime-numbers-api.com/index.php?route=journal3/blog)
 Whether you're a scientist, security expert, or you simply love math, Prime Numbers has something to offer you!

-In the last 3 and a half years, we've invested over 1 500 human-hours, over 50 000 computer-hours, with an average processing speed of 4 300 composite numbers per second while using 100% green energy.
+In the last 5 years, we've invested over 3 000 human-hours, over 100 000 computer-hours, with an average processing speed of 400 million composite numbers per day while using 100% green energy.
 We've taken the leg work out of finding primes, so you can focus on using them.

 We've also translated the output into 8 of the most commonly used languages, including __Mandarin__, __Hindi__, __Spanish__, __French__, __German__, __Italian__, __Japanese__, and __Russian__, making the Prime Numbers the most accessible API for finding prime numbers in the world!
+#### Try it for Free: http://try.prime-numbers.io/

 If you’re looking for help with encryption, gain access to our __exclusive isolated primes endpoint__ and you can filter for rare primes that lie at least 200, and even up to 500+ numbers away from their closest neighbors!
 The average probability of finding one of the isolated prime numbers by accident is 1 in over 800,000 (or 0.000124565509%)!
 The chances of being struck by lightning are 1 in 500,000!
 Now that’s a strong password!